 Repertoire Classes All students taking private lessons meet weekly for one-hour repertoire classes, credited separately as Performance Repertory and Pedagogy.
 These classes are designed to give students the opportunity to perform for one another and to provide a forum for lectures and discussions.

 The calendar for recitals and concerts is generally posted on the bulletin boards at the 4th floor and 3rd floor entrance of the building.
-Online, students can access the concert schedule from the Ithaca College home page by going to /concerts.
-Regularly updated recorded concert information is available at 274-3356.
+The full School of Music concert schedule is available to students online here.

 Concert Series In addition to the approximately 300 student, faculty, and guest recitals, there is also a subscription concert series.
 Discounted season tickets are available from Mr. Erik Kibelsbeck, Concert Manager, studio 4201.
 A limited number of complimentary tickets to these concerts will be available from the music office receptionist.
 Regular season and individual tickets are available from the Ticket Center Ithaca, 273-4497, and, if available, at the door.